kanopi/kanopi-pack/Readme.md

 * Are you using Grunt, Gulp, some other older technology, or even nothing to manage your static assets?
 * Do you want to incrementally add a front-end application, written in React or Vue, alongside your existing site JS code?
-* Do you want to start writing or supporting ES Modules, SCSS, or Typescript within your project?
+* Do you want to start writing or supporting ES Modules, Modern CSS with PostCSS, SCSS, or Typescript within your project?
 * Do you want to utilize code quality tools like ESLint or StyleLint without managing additional modules and figuring out how to integrate it with your build pipeline?
 * Are you using static image/icon assets and want the ability to update them during development without a full bundle build or separate platform integration?